-© InfoBritish Red Cross charity shops turn your donated items into cash to help people in crisis.
+© InfoBritish Red Cross charity shops can turn your donated items into cash to help people in crisis.
 Please give us your unwanted clothes so that we can help vulnerable people in the UK and abroad.

 Why we need donations